baltanlaboratories/EEG-Kiss/README.md

 I made some minor changes to the OSC.py file to support 'd' (doubles) and OSC addresses that do not start with a '/'.
 MuseDirect is used to connect to the muse headsets and provides an interface to deal with that.

 .
 MuseDirect sends out OSC messages without a '/' at the beginning of the address (for example 'eegkiss/eeg').
 However, OSC.py did not support receiving addresses without a '/' at the beginning.
 Thus two lines of code were commented in OSC.py in 'addMsgHandler'.

 .
 MuseDirect sends out OSC messages with doubles.
 OSC.py did not support receiving doubles (only floats, ints, string.. etc.).
 Thus I added '_readDouble'.

+.
+The changed OSC.py can be found in Source/EEG-KISS-Project/osc

+.
+A better way to do this would be to fork the existing pyOSC git and make these changes, then refer to this fork when installing pyOSC using pip.

 ### Muse Direct ###